Gregmus2/grpc-fts/README.md

     #      all - all elements of target array should satisfy the condition
     #         embedded conditions are allowed.
     #         ( all: prediction: { gt: 3 } )
+    #      store - store value to use it in another step
+    #         ( foo_property: { store: fooVariable } )
+    #         You will be able to use this value in another step as $fooVariable.
+    #         You can use them both in request and response.
+    #         You can use variables from variables.yaml or command option in the same way
     #

     #      Also you have an option to use full slice match to check if all elements of target array are present